sorrowed/STM32-LCD-SWB-FreeRTOS/README.md

-Skeleton for the Olimex STM32-LCD using SystemWorkbench
+Skeleton for the Olimex STM32-LCD and FreeRTOS using SystemWorkbench